NikolaiRadke/Schimpfolino/src/eeprom/README.md

 ## Structure of eepromX.txt files

 Each file contains a set of words.
 Each word has **10** characters, spaces are mandatory!
 Just write them one after another.
-The eeprom writing sketch will calculate their number and store both number an words into the eeprom.
+The EEPROM writing sketch will calculate their number and store both number and words into the EEPROM.